DarshK35/lyric-generation-ml/README.md

 * Nvidia CUDA 12.2
 * Nvidia CUDNN 8.7

-**It is recommended to run this code on Linux operating system since Windows version of TensorFlow lacks GPU acceleration and requires WSL2 to enable it.**
+**It is recommended to run this code on Linux operating system.**
+**Windows version of TensorFlow lacks GPU acceleration and requires WSL2 to enable it.**
 **WSL rapidly increases the CPU and RAM resource comsumption.**

 ## Testing System Specifications